 Getting Know: How To Use a Knife For Self Defense Properly

 Confronting an attacker armed with a knife or other sharp object is one of the most terrible and dangerous situations.
 Simultaneously, many martial arts and combat systems masters and instructors claim to teach effective techniques to neutralize a stabber with bare hands.
 The truth is that the more you study knife attacks, the more it becomes clear that there is no guarantee of success if you are disarmed.

-According to the self-defense expert, only 30% of people know how to be prepared for a self defense.
-A report from the Centers for Disease Control and Prevention (2013) states that USA peoples are saved their lives with their self-defense skills 3 million times every year.
+According to the self-defense expert, only 30% of people know how to be prepared for self-defense.
+A report from the Centers for Disease Control and Prevention (2013) states that USA people are saved their lives with their self-defense skills 3 million times every year.

 What Is Self Defense?

 Self-defense is a set of defense techniques inspired by different martial arts disciplines.
 These techniques were for a long time exclusively reserved for sporting practice or military teaching.
 The Global Self-Defense Method has become fashionable, and you can find numerous courses all over the world.

 “Self defense is not only the right but also our duty”

 The Global Self Defense Method is a practice open to everyone, from beginners to experts in Martial Arts.
 It is a preparatory discipline to deal with possible aggression in which distance management.